PETUNJUK PENULISAN DAN KIRIM ARTIKEL JURNAL GEMA TEOLOGIKA

 GUIDELINES FOR WRITING BIBLIOGRAPHY

 References should be written using a reference management application program such as Mendeley, EndNote, Zotero, and the like.
-APA format 6th edition (American Psychology Association) is required.
+Chicago Manual of Style 17th Edition (Author – Date) is required.

-- Reference citation is written as in-notes (example: Listijabudi, 2010:45),while short explanatory comments are written as end-notes.
+- Reference citation is written as in-notes (example: Listijabudi 2020,45),while short explanatory comments are written as end-notes.